 Persistence.
 We measured persistence after failure with a dummy variable coded as “1” if the project creator persisted in completing their book and subsequently launched it on Amazon.com, and “0” if they did not.

 Objective performance.
 Objective performance was measured with a variable that was created based on the overall sales ranking of the product (book) on Amazon.
 Amazon provides sales rankings data for all physical and kindle books on its website, providing a clear and objective performance variable for this research.
 The Amazon sales ranking variable has been widely used in prior research on management (Forman et al., 2009; Zhu and Liu, 2018).
 Our Amazon sample comprised physical books and kindle editions.
 There were three possible outcomes in our Amazon sample after persistence had occurred: (1) the author published a physical book, (2) the author published a kindle book, or (3) the author published both a physical book and a kindle book.
-All of these outcomes are considered positive signals of persistence, but because sales rankings differ between physical and kindle books we needed to find a way to standardize our commercial performance variables for comparability.
+All of these outcomes are considered positive signals of persistence, but because sales rankings differ between physical and kindle books, we needed to find a way to standardize our commercial performance variables for comparability.
 Thus, we computed a composite variable that allowed for relative performance comparisons across all cases.

 Our composite measure was created through three steps: first, as Amazon rankings are listed from the highest selling book to the lowest (i.e., lower numbers mean better sales than higher numbers), we reverse coded all the rankings so larger numbers would represent better performance (i.e., inverse of ranking).
 To do this, we took the raw rank and subtracted 1 plus the lowest rank for all rankings for each variable.
 The result was that books with stronger sales had higher values than books with low ranks.
 We performed this step for physical books and kindle books independently.
 Next, we standardized the physical and kindle scores to enable more accurate comparison.
 Third, we created a composite score by computing the mean of the two variables (physical and kindle books) to create our primary performance variable (objective performance).
 In cases where an author published both a physical and kindle book, the author’s score would be the standardized mean of their sales data for both books.
 However, in cases where an author launched a book in a single format, their score would be the standardized mean for that format only.
 This allowed for relative performance comparability across cases.